Around The World In Not Quite 80 Days, Cyclist Smashes Record

 That is not to say Beaumont completed the challenge unscathed.
 While in Russia, a pothole sent him flying, resulting in a broken tooth and a fractured elbow.

 "It was a pretty awful moment and it is one of the only times during my ride when I thought: is this it?
-Is this over?," Beaumont told the newspaper.
+Is this over?"
+Beaumont told the newspaper.

-Luckily his performance manager, Laura Penhaul, was able to do some "DIY dentistry," Beaumont said and he pedaled on.
+Luckily his performance manager, Laura Penhaul, was able to do some "DIY dentistry," Beaumont said, and he pedaled on.

-In addition to Penhaul, Beaumont's support crew included a navigator, a bike mechanic and his mom, Una Beaumont, who'd take care of the details at base camp.
-A camera team stuck also with him, filming the journey for online review as well as a documentary.
+In addition to Penhaul, Beaumont's support crew included a navigator, a bike mechanic, and his mother, Una Beaumont, who would take care of the details at base camp.
+A camera team also stuck with him, filming the journey for online review as well as a documentary.

 An incredible achievement and two well earned @GWR titles!— Mark McKinley (@markgmckinley) September 18, 2017